MicrosoftDocs/architecture-center/docs/checklist/availability.md

 **Place virtual machines (VMs) in an availability set.** To maximize availability, create multiple instances of each VM role and place these instances in the same availability set.
 If you have multiple VMs that serve different roles, such as different application tiers, create an availability set for each VM role.
 For example, create an availability set for the web tier and another for the data tier.

-**Replicate virtual machines (VMs) using Azure Site Recovery (ASR).** To maximize availability, replicate all your virtual machines into another Azure region using ASR.
+**Replicate VMs using Azure Site Recovery.** To maximize availability, replicate all your virtual machines into another Azure region using [Site Recovery][site-recovery].
 Ensure that all the VMs across all the tiers of your application are replicated.
-In the event of a disruption in source region, you can failover the VMs into the other region within minutes.
+If there is a disruption in the source region, you can failover the VMs into the other region within minutes.

 ## Data management